Massively multiplayer online role-playing game: Development

-Though the vast majority of MMORPGs are produced by companies, many small teams of programmers and artists have contributed to the genre.
-As shown above, the average MMORPG development project requires enormous investments of time and money, and running the game can be a long-term commitment.
-As a result, non-corporate (or independent, or "indie") development of MMORPGs is less common compared to other genres.
-Still, many independent MMORPGs do exist, representing a wide spectrum of genres, gameplay types, and revenue systems.

-Some independent MMORPG projects are completely open source, while others feature proprietary content made with an open-source game engine.
-The WorldForge project has been active since 1998 and formed a community of independent developers who are working on creating framework for a number of open-source MMORPGs.
-The Multiverse Foundation has also created a platform specifically for independent MMOG developers.

 Trends

 As there are a number of wildly different titles within the genre, and since the genre develops so rapidly, it is difficult to definitively state that the genre is heading in one direction or another.
 Still, there are a few obvious developments.
 One of these developments is the raid group quest, or "raid", which is an adventure designed for large groups of players (often twenty or more).

 Instance dungeons

 Instance dungeons, sometimes shortened to "instances", are game areas that are "copied" for individual players or groups, which keeps those in the instance separated from the rest of the game world.
-This reduces competition, and also reducing the amount of data that needs to be sent to and from the server, reducing lag.
+This reduces competition, and also reduces the amount of data that needs to be sent to and from the server, reducing lag.
 The Realm Online was the first MMORPG to begin to use a rudimentary form of this technique and Anarchy Online would develop it further, using instances as a key element of gameplay.
 Since then, instancing has become increasingly common.
 The "raids", as mentioned above, often involve instance dungeons.
 Examples of games which feature instances are World of Warcraft, The Lord of the Rings Online, EverQuest, EverQuest II, Aion, Final Fantasy XIV, Guild Wars, Rift, RuneScape, Star Trek Online, Star Wars: The Old Republic, and DC Universe Online.